 3 Minute Read:

 One of the most exciting advances in family planning is biological gender (sex) selection.
 This procedure uses IVF treatments and preimplantation genetic diagnosis (PGD) to transfer an embryo of a specific sex so parents can be 97 percent certain of their child’s biological gender long before birth.
-For more information on this process, read our previous blog about how gender selection works.

 Sex selection has several advantages for the parents and family of the new baby.